noderod/Guillemot/README.md

 # Summary
 **Guillemot** is a probabilistic programming language designed for binary, discrete, and discretized continuous distributions (continuous distributions are not supported).
-It supports both search (exact) and direct search (approximate) inference, however, development has focused on exact inference.
+It supports both exact (search) and approximate (random sampling) inference.

-Additonally, Guillemot includes elimination commands to marginalize or eliminate certain remaining variables, reducing the search tree space.
+Additonally, Guillemot allows commands to marginalize expressions (including variables) or eliminate certain remaining variables, improving program runtime.

 ## Assumptions